bezumkin/mmx-forms/README.md

 This package requires [mmxDatabase][mmx-database] to work with MODX database using Eloquent models.

-The `mmx/database` dependency will be downloaded automatically by Composer, you need only install it inside MODX.
+The `mmx/database` dependency will be downloaded automatically by Composer.

 ### Prepare